 One approach to learning a new language is the total immersion method.
 You drop yourself in a country and try to speak as much as you can right away.
 This is much easier to put into practice in a country where English isn’t widely understood.
 This is also the toughest method.
 There's no lifeline.
 If you get frustrated easily or you can’t handle a little embarrassment, this might not be the method for you.
 I’d recommend everyone to try it at least once though.
 You might need pre-preparation (phrase learning, language courses) but I've met people that learned on the fly.

-Another approach is for people that like to prepare or have time to invest before travel.
+Another approach to language acquisition suits people with time to invest before travel.
 Here are a handful of the many apps, tools, courses, and methods for studying your idiom of choice.

 I've used almost all these tools.
 As each is suited to personal learning styles I won't rate one over another.